 You won't go too far astray as long as a desire to learn and develop remains at the heart of your endeavours.
 Not to mention that bringing up your ongoing search for education during interviews is always a good talking topic.
 As a result, we'll move on to the most typical software engineer career path.

 As a junior developer or associate engineer, you begin your career in software development.
 As a software engineer or developer, you'll probably spend your first few years honing your programming abilities, learning how to contribute to your team, and establishing good work habits.

-A junior software engineer can be promoted to a senior software developer or engineer after five years of experience.
+A junior software engineer is generally be promoted to a senior software developer or engineer after five years of experience.
 This is where you'll determine which topics you want to specialize in and the career route you want to pursue (independent contributor vs. management).

-Finally, after ten years or more of expertise in this profession, you can advance to the position of an executive software engineer (CTO, CIO, Chief Architect).
-You'll probably be doing more planning and management than day-to-day coding and project work once you reach the firm's top.
-Interacting with many individuals requires executive-level positions, including other executives and clients.
+Finally, after ten years or more of expertise in this profession, you will likely advance to the position of an executive software engineer (CTO, CIO, Chief Architect).
+You'll likely be doing more planning and management than day-to-day coding and project work once you reach this kind of position.
+Interacting with many individuals requires executive-level positions, including other executives, teams, and clients.

 The USA has one of the highest average starting salaries for Software Developers.
 The starting salary reported as of 2023 was $95,879, the highest in the world.

 With an average salary of $17,148, according to Glassdoor, Mexico is considered a great country for Software Developers considering the cost of living.

 Similar to the USA, the UK has a high demand for software developers and has one of the highest salaries in the world.
 The latest reported salary in 2023 was $32,986 per year according to Glassdoor.